mladenivkovic/mesh-hydro/README.md

 Things to keep in mind
 ----------------------------

+- If you want to use the included python modules and scripts, you need to add `/py/module/` to your `PYTHONPATH`.
 - this code is written assuming ideal gasses with adiabatic index gamma = 5/3.
 If you want something different, change it in `defines.h`
 - All macros are in `defines.h`
 - boxsize is always assumed to be 1 (in any dimension), and starts at zero.
 Can be changed in `defines.h` though.
 - there is only a uniform grid.
 If you want AMR or non-Cartesian geometries, do it yourself.
 - No advection solver uses a Riemann solver.
 - Piecewise constant advection can't apply slope limiters.
+- You can use the code as a Riemann solver only.
+To do that, use the `Makefile-Riemann` makefile in `/program/bin/`
+- You can't use the HLLC solver as an individual solver to just solve a Riemann problem.
+(You also shouldn't be doing that.)
 - ...